ryanjob42/polyhedral_notes/Integer Set Library (ISL)/Adding ISL JNI Bindings.md

 git diff bundles/fr.irisa.cairn.jnimap.isl/src-gen/fr/irisa/cairn/jnimap/isl/ISLNative.java
 ```

-After that, you will want to do the same to the classes
+After that, you will want to do the same to the Java classes
 which are supposed to contain these functions.
 For example, I was adding the `isl_mat_concat` function (which concatenates two matrices).
 Since I put this function in the `ISLMatrix` group,